coala/coala/docs/index.rst

 We are currently working hard to make this project reality. coala is currently usable, in beta stage and already provides more features than most language dependent alternatives.
-Every single commit is fully reviewed and checked with various automated methode including our testsuite covering all braches.
+Every single commit is fully reviewed and checked with various automated methods including our testsuite covering all braches.
 Our master branch is continuously prereleased to our users so you can rely on the upcoming release being rock stable.